chinmoyrp/countries/README.md

         cd backend
         cargo run

-        [api will serve on localhost:8080]
+    Note: api will serve on localhost:8080
+    Note: countries.csv has to be present in the folder where "cargo run" is invoked.
+Right now it is in backend.

     4.2 For frontend